tokachiri/TokaBot-/README.md

 # TokaBot-
 TokaBot.
 One of the Wor- I mean Best discord bots!

-All you have to do to use this bot is make a discord bot in the dev portal.
-Then open your IDE of choice and paste your token at the bottom.
-EZ PZ now you have an ass cheeks bot :)
+Please When Forking the Code of this bot over, make the code public so others  can see the changes that you made (-u-)b.
+Also leave some of the credits please :)